Steps on How Piers are Installed

 Installing the Cylinders

 After the hole is dug and the grade beam is exposed, a pre-formed concrete cylinder is placed at the bottom of the hole directly beneath the grade beam.
-A hydraulic ram is then placed between the bottom of the grade beam and top of the concrete cylinder.
+A hydraulic ram is then placed between the bottom of the grade beam and the top of the concrete cylinder.
 The ram will be engaged pressing the cylinder into the dirt.
 Cylinders will be added and pressed until the point of refusal (where it takes more force to press the pilings deeper than it does to lift the house.)

 Fitting with a Cap

-After the pilings are pressed to refusal, they will be then be fitted with a concrete cap and additional cylinders.
-The house will then be lifted using bottle jacks to as near its original position as possible while minimizing unacceptable damage to the foundation or the structure.
+After the pilings are pressed to refusal, they will then be fitted with a concrete cap and additional cylinders.
+The house will then be lifted using bottle jacks to be as near its original position as possible while minimizing unacceptable damage to the foundation or the structure.
 After the house is lifted, concrete blocks or steel shims are used to fill the gap between the grade beam and the piling and then the holes are backfilled and compacted.